 Tree peonies bloom in May with flowers lasting for 14 days.
 The intersectional peony is a hybrid between the two and can produce 30-50 longer-lasting blooms per plant, usually for 3-4 weeks (35).

-Many stories are associated with the peony flower.
+Many stories are associated with the peony flower meaning.
 In Greek mythology, there was a beautiful but shy nymph, Paeonia, who caught the attention of Apollo.
 As they interact, Aphrodite became jealous and turned the nymph into a red peony.

 The flower also emanates the moon, glowing at night and chasing away evil spirits to protect the house close to where the plant grew (12).
 All these made the peony flower the symbol of bashfulness (21).